MohDDH/rootsPlus/readme.md

 The system's primary features include:

 - Registration of new farms and dynamic user-farm linking.
+- Dashboards, interfaces, and functionalities are role-based.
+Each role sees a personalized experience tailored to their specific responsibilities.
 - Comprehensive logging and tracking of diverse agricultural activities.
 - Expert evaluation of farms and provision of technical recommendations.
 - Generation of seasonal performance reports for individual farms.